Cyber Security Technician

 -

-The User Choice program provides a public funding contribution towards the cost of training and assessment for eligible Queensland apprentices and trainees.
+The Queensland Government contributes towards the cost of training for eligible Queensland apprentices and trainees.